-Nature of the delegation or authorisation Maximum nominal amount of the issue of debt securities Maximum nominal amount of the capital increase resulting immediately or on completion of the issue (excluding adjustments) Ordinary shares and/or securities granting access to the share capital with preferential subscription rights (14th resolution) €10 billion €135 million None The amount of capital increases carried out under the 15^{th} , 16^{th} , 17^{th} , 18^{th} , 19^{th} , 20^{th} and 21^{th} resolutions of the AGM of 09.11.2017 will be deducted from the overall limit of $\mathbf{\in}135$ million set in this 14^{th} resolution.
-The nominal amount of debt securities issued under the 15^{th} resolution of the AGM of 09.11.2017 will be deducted from the limit of $\mathbf{\in}10$ billion set in this 14^{th} resolution.
-These amounts may be increased by a maximum of 15% , in the event of additional requests on the occasion of a capital increase (16^{th} resolution).
-Ordinary shares and/or securities granting access to the share capital by public offer without preferential subscription rights (15th resolution) €4 billion €41 million None Shares and debt security issues giving access to the share capital will be deducted from the limits provided for in the 14^{th} resolution of the AGM of 09.11.2017.
-All of the capital increases carried out under the 16^{th} .
-17^{th} , 18^{th} , 19^{th} and 21^{tt} resolutions will be deducted from the limit of $\mathfrak{C}41$ million set in this 15^{th} resolution.
-These amounts may be increased by a maximum of 15% , in the event of additional requests on the occasion of a capital increase (16^{th} resolution).
-Equity securities and/or securities giving access to equity securities to be issued without preferential subscriptior rights (17th resolution) €4 billion €41 million None Will be deducted from the limits set for capital increases in the 14 th and 15 th resolutions of the AGM of 09.11.2017.
-Amounts may be increased by a maximum of 15% in the event of additional requests (16th resolution) Shares and/or securities granting acces to the share capital in consideration for contributions in kind granted to the Company (i8 th resolution) 10% of the share capital at the time of issue None Will be deducted from the limits set for capital increases in the 14 th and 15 th resolutions of the AGM of 09.11.2017 Shares and/or securities granting acces to the Company's share capital, immediately or in the future, in the event of a public offer initiated by the Company (19 th resolution) s N/A 10% of the share capital at the time of issue None Will be deducted from the limits set for capital increases in the 14 th and 15 th resolutions of the AGM of 09.11.2017 Capitalisation of premiums, reserves, profits and other items (20 th resolution) N/A €135 million None Will be deducted from the overall limit set for capital increases in the 14 th resolution of the AGM of 09.11.2017
+Nature of the delegation or authorisation Maximum nominal amount of the issue of debt securities Maximum nominal amount of the capital increase resulting immediately or on completion of the issue (excluding adjustments) Use of existing authorisations during the financial year ended 30.06.2019 Features/Terms Ordinary shares and/or securities granting access to the share capital with preferential subscription rights (14 th resolution) €10 billion €135 million None The amount of capital increases carried out under the 15 th , 16 th , 17 th , 18 th , 19 th , 20 th and 21 th resolutions of the AGM of 09.11.2017 will be deducted from the overall limit of €135 million set in this 14 th resolution.
+The nominal amount of debt securities issued under the 15 th resolution of the AGM of 09.11.2017 will be deducted from the limit of €10 billion set in this 14 th resolution.
+These amounts may be increased by a maximum of 15%, in the event of additional requests on the occasion of a capital increase (16 th resolution).
+Ordinary shares and/or securities granting access to the share capital by public offer without preferential subscription rights (15 th resolution) €4 billion €41 million None Shares and debt security issues giving access to the share capital will be deducted from the limits provided for in the 14 th resolution of the AGM of 09.11.2017.
+All of the capital increases carried out under the 16 th 17 th , 18 th , 19 th and 21 st resolutions will be deducted from the limit of €41 million set in this 15 th resolution.
+These amounts may be increased by a maximum of 15%, in the event of additional requests on the occasion of a capital increase (16 th resolution).
+Equity securities and/or securities giving access to equity securities to be issued without preferential subscription rights (17 th resolution) €4 billion €41 million None Will be deducted from the limits set for capital increases in the 14 th and 15 th resolutions of the AGM of 09.11.2017.
+Amounts may be increased by a maximum of 15% in the event of additional requests (16th resolution) Shares and/or securities granting access to the share capital in consideration for contributions in kind granted to the Company (18 th resolution) 10% of the share capital at the time of issue None Will be deducted from the limits set for capital increases in the 14 th and 15 th resolutions of the AGM of 09.11.2017 Shares and/or securities granting access to the Company's share capital, immediately or in the future, in the event of a public offer initiated by the Company (19 th resolution) s N/A 10% of the share capital at the time of issue None Will be deducted from the limits set for capital increases in the 14 th and 15 th resolutions of the AGM of 09.11.2017 Capitalisation of premiums, reserves, profits and other items (20 th resolution) N/A €135 million None Will be deducted from the overall limit set for capital increases in the 14 th resolution of the AGM of 09.11.2017

-^{} Maximum nominal amount of Company debt instruments granting access to ordinary shares.
+\ Maximum nominal amount of Company debt instruments granting access to ordinary shares.